mark-watson/Java-AI-Book/manuscript/wordnet.md

 ## Using the WordNet Linguistic Database  {#stat-nlp-wordnet}

-The home page for the WordNet project is http://wordnet.princeton.edu and you will need to download version 3.0 and install it on your computer to use the example programs in this section and in Chapter [Chapter on Information Gathering](#information-gathering).
-As you can see on the WordNet web site, there are several Java libraries for accessing the WordNet data files; we will use the JAWS library written by Brett Spell as a student project at the Southern Methodist University.
-I include Brett’s library and the example programs for this section in the directory src-jaws-wordnet in the ZIP file for this book.
+The Maven **pom.xml** file for this example is configured to download both the WordNet data and the **extjwnl** library.
+The home page for the WordNet project is [http://wordnet.princeton.edu](http://wordnet.princeton.edu).

 ### Tutorial on WordNet

 The WordNet lexical database is an ongoing research project that includes many years of effort by professional linguists.
-My own use of WordNet over the last ten years has been simple, mainly using the database to determine synonyms (called synsets in WordNet) and looking at the possible parts of speech of words.
-For reference (as taken from the Wikipedia article on WordNet), here is a small subset of the type of relationships contained in WordNet for verbs shown by examples (taken from the Wikipedia article):
+My own use of WordNet over the last twenty years has been simple, mainly using the database to determine synonyms (called synsets in WordNet) and looking at the possible parts of speech of words.
+For reference (as taken from the Wikipedia article on WordNet), here is a small subset of the type of relationships contained in WordNet for verbs shown by examples (taken from the [Wikipedia article on WordNet](https://en.wikipedia.org/wiki/WordNet)):

 {linenos=off}
 ~~~~~~~~